Back To School – Well Rested!

 • The weeks before school starts, begin moving bedtime up.
 Every 3-4 days bring your child’s bedtime earlier by 15 minutes.
 Once you’ve hit the desired goal time for when school starts, stay there!
 It would be helpful for your child to have this goal time bedtime for 1-2 weeks before starting back to school.

-• Preschool and school aged children old need 10-12 hours of sleep each night.
+• Preschool and school-aged children need 10-12 hours of sleep each night.
 If your 3-5 year old is offered a nap at preschool or at home, you’ll want to aim for the lower side of 10 hours of night sleep.
-If your child doesn’t nap during the day, we can aim for the 11-12 hours each night.
+If your child doesn’t nap during the day, we can aim for 11-12 hours each night.

-• Start with what time they need to be waking in the morning, and reverse from there!
+• Start with what time they need to be waking in the morning and reverse from there by counting back the number of hours of sleep they need!

 Preschool with nap: 6:30AM start time >> with 1.5 hour nap >> 8:00PM bedtime